ra1fh/profi-5e-ihex/README.md

 ### Usage

 To start the ihex loader, press F-E and then G to start.
-The display shows "loader 1".
-The number on the right indicates the stage the parser is in and will change during the transfer.
+The display shows "_ lAdE _".
+The symbols left and right will show a load animation during transmission.

-After the transfer completed successfully, the display shows "load end".
-If the was an error during transfer, the display shows "load err".
+After the transfer completed successfully, the display shows "EndE".
+If there was an error during transfer, the display would show "FEHLEr".
 When neither of those is shown, there might have been an internal error.

+The first address of the ihex file will be stored such that the B-key entry form is pre-populated with that address for easy starting.

 The transfer speed setting is done as explained in the Profi-5E documentation via the micro switches.
 On my system, transfer speeds up to 1200 bit/s do work reliably.